rhaiscript/book/src/rust/operators.md

 Operator functions cannot be defined in script because operators are usually not valid function names.

-However, operator functions _can_ be registered to the [`Engine`] via the `Engine::register_XXX` API.
+However, operator functions _can_ be registered via `Engine::register_fn`.

 When a custom operator function is registered with the same name as an operator, it _overrides_ the built-in version.

 ```rust no_run
 use rhai::{Engine, EvalAltResult};